Symons Medal Presentation & Lecture - Confederation Centre of the Arts

 Symons Medal Presentation and Lecture

-Confederation Centre of the Arts awarded four former premiers with the prestigious Symons Medal this October to mark the 20th anniversary of the annual medal presentation and lecture.
-The Symons Medal recognized individuals who made an exceptional contribution to Canadian life.
-Held annually, the medal presentation and its associated lecture offered a national platform for eminent Canadians to discuss the nation’s current state and prospects using themes related to their professional pursuits.
+The Symons Medal is one of Canada’s prestigious honours and recognizes individuals who have made an exceptional contribution to Canadian life.
+Held annually, the medal presentation and its associated lecture offer a national platform for eminent Canadians to discuss the nation’s current state and prospects using themes related to their professional pursuits.

-New Symons Medal book celebrates 20 years of reflection on Canada
+Symons Medal book celebrates 20 years of reflection on Canada

 Co-published by the University of Ottawa Press and Confederation Centre of the Arts and written by Harvey Sawler, The Symons Medal: Twenty Years of Reflection on an Evolving Canada describes the origin and purpose of the Symons Medal since its inception in 2004, and shares the stories of 27 medallists through historical photographs and personal anecdotes.